Peak TV Overload

-David Duchovny seems to be playing a loose version of himself in this Showtime comedy about an adulterous writer struggling to keep his family together.
-The character could not be more different from Ducovny’s iconic role as Fox Mulder on The X-Files and that is part of the fun.
+David Duchovny seems to be playing a loose version of himself in this comedy about an adulterous writer struggling to keep his family together.
+The character could not be more different from Duchovny’s iconic role as Fox Mulder on The X-Files and that is part of the fun.
 With Evan Handler and Pamela Aldon in key supporting roles and an endless stream of inspired guest stars (e.g. Maggie Grace in one of her best roles), the show has a breezy charm that is hard to resist.
+(Showtime)

-This comedy offers a realistic view of the ups and downs of marriage (between and Brit and a Yank).
+This comedy offers a realistic view of the ups and downs of marriage (between a Brit and a Yank).
 The show is funny and the cast is charming, but I didn’t love it as much as many TV critics.
 It’s perfect for binge-watching while traveling, which is how I watched it.
 (Amazon)

 Da Ali G Show

-Sacha Baron Cohen perfected his most famous characters — Ali G, Borat, and Brüno — on this HBO comedy which was groundbreaking at the time for its ambush interviews where politicians and other guests were not in on the joke that their interviewer was an actor.
+Sacha Baron Cohen perfected his most famous characters — Ali G, Borat, and Brüno — in this comedy which was groundbreaking at the time for its ambush interviews where politicians and other guests were not in on the joke that their interviewer was an actor.
 I was never a big fan of the Brüno segments, but some of the Ali G and Borat sequences are among the most hysterically funny things I have ever seen on TV.
+(HBO)

 Dead to Me

 I’ve sometimes characterized Entourage as Sex and the City for men.
-The show revolves around the love life and careers of four men (a famous actor and his entourage) in Los Angeles.
+The show revolves around the love lives and careers of four men (a famous actor and his entourage) in Los Angeles.
 The show is light and entertaining with endearing characters and a surprising amount of heart.
 For added fun, Jeremy Piven hams it up as a bombastic Hollywood agent.
 (HBO)